 This course is about empowering people to create their own radically hopeful, uplifting stories of community food growing during the Covid-19 pandemic and beyond.
-Our approach is ‘accessible tech’ i.e. the course revolves around using everyday tools (smartphones and open simple editing software).It's true that we do not need any technology to do this.
-But simple accessible technologies give us the means to go beyond face-to-face storytelling, to put our stories online and so to reach more people.
+Our approach is ‘accessible tech’ i.e. the course revolves around using everyday tools (smartphones and simple editing software).It's true that we do not need any technology to do this.
+But simple accessible technologies give us the means to go beyond face-to-face storytelling, to put our stories online and so reach more people.

+What type of transformation around food and agriculture do you think we could bring with our phones?
 We can use smartphones to gather rich audiovisual information for our stories, to produce them at minimal cost, and to share them virally throughout our community and beyond.
 Using smartphones allows us to capture the story as it unfolds in real time, to enhance the story with additional information (drawings, maps, pictures, graphs), and to add diverse perspectives afterwards.
+Digital storytelling about community food growing can therefore support your initiative by engaging a wider audience and creating a ‘social memory’ of local impacts and benefits.

 This course builds on the highly successful ‘hands-on’ and participatory approach developed by the Cobra Collective to empower communities through digital storytelling of positive local practices.